IMT-SU-25-26/13th-NPLC-CP/README.md

    - Page-specific components go in `components/pages/` organized by route structure
    - All components must start with a capital letter
    - Components must be exported as default exports
+   - Every page must use a component and must be imported exclusively in its respective `page.tsx` file to maintain clear separation of concerns and prevent unnecessary re-renders

 2. **Service Layer**